Apak00/wc-input/README.md

   ## Future:

-  - [ ] Notify parent component about "errorkey".
+  - [x] Notify parent component about "errorKey".
 Possible solition would be firing a custom event